lexie

 My award-winning debut novel, The Ship We Built, made history as the first middle grade novel centering a trans boy written by one at a major U.S. publisher.
 It is currently in development as an animated stop-motion feature film alongside dream collaborators behind Oscar and BAFTA nominated projects.

-I’m also finishing my first feature documentary, What Will I Become?, co-directed with Logan Rozos, which explores why over half of transgender boys attempt suicide.
-It is supported by ITVS, Sundance Institute, and Film Independent and Executive Produced by Harper Steele (Will & Harper, SNL) and Patrick Stump (Fall Out Boy).
-The film will have a 2026 public television broadcast and festival premiere.
+My debut co-directed feature documentary, What Will I Become?, has its world premiere at Berlinale this February and US national public television broadcast in late 2026 or early 2027.
+The film explores why over half of transgender boys attempt suicide.
+It is supported by ITVS, Sundance Institute, Firelight Media, Film Independent and has Harper Steele (SNL, Will & Harper) as Executive Producer.
 The impact campaign will be built-out in partnership with GLSEN, Sound Mind Live, Trans Lifeline, and more.

-Community work has always been in the underbelly of it all, having previously organized with Black & Pink, founders of The Ali Forney Center and The Trevor Project, etc. With over 15 years of experience centering fellow survivors of domestic and sexual violence — especially queer and transgender childhood sexual abuse — I have worked for hotlines, offered workshops at major universities and trainings for professional networks, hosted restorative justice circling.
-My writing on the subject has been elevated in several recent books, as well as Teen Vogue, TransLash, Library of Congress, Detroit Institute of the Artsand more.
+Community work has always been in the underbelly of it all.
+With over 15 years of experience centering fellow survivors of domestic and sexual violence — especially queer and transgender childhood sexual abuse — I have worked for hotlines, offered workshops at major universities and trainings for professional networks, hosted restorative justice circling, organized with the founders of The Ali Forney Center and The Trevor Project, and more.
+My writing on the subject has been elevated in several recent books, as well as Teen Vogue, TransLash, Library of Congress, Detroit Institute of the Arts, and more.
 I have worked on short films intended a resources and conversation-starters for this taboo subject, including A Scavenger Hunt for People Loneliest in Their Own Homes, which won Best Experimental Short at the Indie Shorts Awards Cannes, and Full, which screened at the world's largest gathering of childhood sexual abuse survivors across all contexts.
-My exploration of survivorship and trans identity has also taken the form of performance work, having led two international tours and partnership with Gibney Dance, GreenSpace, etc. I will further explore these themes in my next documentary feature alongside Queer Youth Assemble and within my next topical anthology, Meet Me There, Another Time, which will come out next year.
+My exploration of survivorship and trans identity has also taken the form of performance work, having led two international tours and partnership with Gibney Dance, GreenSpace, etc. I will further explore these themes in my next documentary feature and within my next topical anthology.

 This work, other writing projects in development, and survival would not be possible without loved ones, thoughtful mail, and institutional support from the Jerome Hill Foundation, Tin House Workshop, Paragraph NY, Wellstone Center in the Redwoods, and Sundress Academy for the Arts at Firefly Farms.